Making Ultimate Frisbee More Accessible

 "I don't know where to look"

-Ariel, Junior at UMich Ann Arbor
+Ariel, Beginner at UMich Ann Arbor

 The excessive use of highly saturated colors, such as dark green and gold colors, distracts users from reading the app's content.